Are you considering travelling to Namibia with kids? Check out our self drive Namibia itinerary.

 Namibia was never on the agenda for our big overlanding adventure in Africa.
 We had visited pre-kids and therefore struck it off the list; this trip was all about finding new experiences together.
 However, we were craving better road conditions and we knew that Namibia offered something different.
 Namibia is unique to anywhere else in Africa; those open, other-worldy landcapes drawing us in.
 Plus, it’s certainly one of the easier African countries to travel with kids and a great option for first timers to Africa.
-This post details our overland Namibia itinerary with kids in tow.
+This post details our self drive Namibia overland itinerary with kids in tow.